smartlook/smartlook.github.io/_docs/sdk/ios.md

 ```
 #### Blacklisted classes and protocols

-You can also blacklist all descendants of some UIView subclass or all UIView subclasses that conform some protocol as sensitive and all its instances will be blackened in the recordings.
+You can also blacklist all descendants of some UIView subclass or all UIView subclasses that conform some protocol.

 ```swift
 Smartlook.registerBlacklisted(object: SensitiveView.self)